CodingBobby/CodingBobby/README.md

 ### Hey!

-My name is Bob and I'm mostly writing in Python and JavaScript.
+You can call me Bob and I'm mostly writing in Python and JavaScript.
 I also use LaTeX to write documents.

 #### What I'm currently working on
 - My redesigned [blog](https://codingbobby.xyz)